-Surgeons in the Section of Endocrine and Oncologic Surgery provide the most up-to-date care for diseases of the breast and endocrine system (the adrenal glands, pancreas, parathyroid, thyroid and other endocrine organs), melanoma and sarcoma while seeking to advance treatment of these diseases through leading-edge research.
+Surgeons in the Section of Surgical Oncology provide the most up-to-date care for diseases of the breast and endocrine system (the adrenal glands, pancreas, parathyroid, thyroid and other endocrine organs), melanoma and sarcoma while seeking to advance treatment of these diseases through leading-edge research.

 Washington University breast cancer surgeons are leaders in breast cancer treatment with the use of such techniques as:

 - Sentinel node mapping (locating and removing only the sentinel lymph node – the first lymph node to which breast cancer is likely to spread – in order to check for evidence of cancer)